Psychological Science in the Public Interest

-Psychological Science in the Public Interest (PSPI) is a triannual peer-reviewed open access academic journal covering issues in psychology of interest to the public at large.
-It is published by SAGE Publications on behalf of the Association for Psychological Science.
-Editor-in-chief Valerie F. Reyna (Cornell University) is finishing up her term, soon to be followed by Nora S. Newcombe (Temple University).
+Psychological Science in the Public Interest (PSPI) is a triannual peer-reviewed academic journal covering issues in psychology of interest to the public at large.
+It is published by Sage Publishing on behalf of the Association for Psychological Science.
+The Editor-in-chief is Ulf-Dietrich Reips (University of Konstanz).

 Past editors

-Past editors-in-chief include Morton Ann Gernsbacher (University of Wisconsin–Madison), Stephen J. Ceci (Cornell University), and Robert A. Bjork (University of California, Los Angeles).
+Past editors-in-chief include Nora S. Newcombe (Temple University), Valerie F. Reyna (Cornell University), Morton Ann Gernsbacher (University of Wisconsin–Madison), Stephen J. Ceci (Cornell University), and Robert A. Bjork (University of California, Los Angeles).

 Abstracting and indexing

 The journal is abstracted and indexed in: